Art At The New Orleans Outdoor Sculpture Garden

 There is no admission charge if you want to visit just the sculpture gardens.
 On this trip, we would pass on visiting the Museum of Art (a mere $10 admission charge) and save it for another visit when we had more time.

 It was a short walk from our hotel to the bus stop.
 The New Orleans transit daily bus pass at $3 was a bargain compared to transit prices at home in Toronto.
 The bus would drop us right off at the gates of City Park allowing us to conserve our energy to walk through the park to the museum and stroll around the New Orleans outdoor sculpture garden.
+Their gardens are very well looked after and their grass considering the amount, is looking pristine – I wonder if they use services like North Carolina Trugreen Lawn Care (as they offer their services to many states in the US)

 We were amused to find a sign outside City Park talking about the coming Chinese Lantern Festival.
 It brought to mind our visit to the Spokane Chinese Lantern Festival.
 While we looked for signs that the lantern construction had begun, we did not find any early work in progress as we had on the early stop in Spokane which triggered our return visit.